Explik/diybirdyapp/tools/import-flashcards.py/README.md

 Options:
 - Select deck: Choose the flashcard deck to add pronounciation to.
-- Individual recording: Record pronounciation audio for each flashcard manually.
+- Recording: Record pronounciation audio for each flashcard manually.
-- Individual automatic generation: Use text-to-speech synthesis to generate pronounciation audio for individual flashcards.
-- Individual playback: Play back the recorded or generated pronounciation audio for each flashcard.
+- Playback: Play back the recorded for each flashcard.
-- Bulk translation: Use text-to-speech synthesis to generate pronounciation audio for all flashcards in the deck.

 # Implementation of tool
 This section describes the implementation details of the flashcard import tool.